yfzzzyyls/dsdSim/simulator/DESIGN.md

 - Auto-topology connectivity supports an optional `network_model` stanza.
 When present the builder calls `network.topology.build_latency_lookup` (NetworkX-backed) to compute draft→target path costs before sampling fanout.
 - Supported models include a two-tier leaf/spine fabric (`type: clos`) with configurable `spine_count`, `leaf_count`, `hop_latency_ms`, and `device_edge_latency_ms`, plus a `type: complete` fallback for homogeneous deployments.
 - Generated latencies populate `forward_latency_ms` and `response_latency_ms` for each connection, with `jitter_pct` (either global or topology-specified) layered on afterwards; legacy `net_ms_ranges` remain available as a fallback or override.

+#### Continuous Decode Batching

+- Decode lane now accepts `scheduler.decode.mode: continuous`, gating chunked tokens so that only one chunk per sequence is in-flight at a time—mirroring vLLM’s continuous batching.
+- Set `scheduler.decode.chunk_tokens` (or global `decode_chunk_tokens`) to control per-step token allotments; the scheduler re-enqueues the next chunk when the prior chunk finishes so new sequences can interleave immediately.
+- Existing batch knobs (`max_batch_requests`, `max_batch_tokens`, `max_wait_ms`) continue to bound each step, and the ChunkBarrier ensures the original completion event fires only after all chunks succeed.

 ### Remaining TODO

 - Extend resource modeling beyond KV to cover GPU execution pools (SMs, HBM, KV bandwidth) so contention flows through the performance model.